 The Device Manager (devmgmt.msc) in Windows is the best place to check if a device such as printer, scanner, mouse, keyboard, DVD-ROM, network adapters and etc is installed and working properly.
 A device that is not working will show a yellow exclamation mark on the icon itself with the tree automatically expanded.
 You can find more information on the error by double clicking on the device to bring up the properties window.
 Here is an example of a common error message “Windows cannot start this hardware device because its configuration information (in the registry) is incomplete or damaged.
 (Code 19)“.

 If you are getting the same code 19 error for your imaging devices such as scanner or even a multifunctional all-in-one printer, the good news is the device is not faulty and can be easily fixed by following the simple instructions below.
-This code 19 error can appear on both wired and wireless connected scanner or multifunction all-in-one printer.

 Check for code 19 error in imaging devices

 1. The first thing that you need to do is to confirm that your scanner is detected and listed in device manager.
 Press WIN+R to bring up the Run window.

 2. Type devmgmt.msc and click OK.

 3. The Device Manager should now run, check for yellow exclamation mark on the device listed under Imaging devices.